US students who box, skydive and help youth and asylum seekers are among 2025's Rhodes scholars

 The Eastern Mennonite student, Meredith Lehman, of Dover, Ohio, has done research on cancer drugs funded by the National Science Foundation while majoring in biology and political science.
 She's also active in the Virginia Young Democrats and provides legal services to asylum seekers.

-Four recipients are from the U.S. Military Academy in West Point, New York, the most selected from the service academy in one year since 1959.
+Four recipients are from the U.S. Military Academy in West Point, New York, which is the second time the service academy has had four Rhodes Scholars in one year since 1959.
 One of them, Sarah Cao, from Plymouth, Minnesota, is part of a collegiate skydiving championship team at West Point.

 Another U.S. Military Academy student, Gabriella Sorrentino, of Monroe, New Jersey, is a member of West Point’s boxing team and a philosophy and American history major whose research is due to appear in an upcoming book about West Point’s first black graduate.

-Note: This story has been updated to correct that this is the second time the U.S. Military Academy has had four Rhodes Scholars in one year since 1959.